fulloption55/thyme-spring-boot/README.md

 - Example for manual resolve database information (i.e. call api to get database user)
 - Example to generate transaction ID and calculate execution time
 - Example to find matched code with enum
-- Example to simplify connect SOAP (Webservice)
+- Example to simplify connect SOAP (Webservice) include generate source code at artifact building
+- Example Run some function at starting
+- Example to inject application properties into log4j2.xml (try to make plaform log)
+- Example to download files and place into application folder (i.e. download i18n properties from somewhere)
+- Example to add Jacoco and excluding file

 Dev Setup
 ---------